Share via

 3. They're assigned to all users.
 This wide assignation ensures that all users are protected, regardless of whether they use Outlook for iOS and Android.

-In addition to the previously described minimum policy requirements, you should consider deploying advanced protection policy settings like Restrict cut, copy, and paste with other apps to further prevent corporate data leakage.
+In addition to the above minimum policy requirements, you should consider deploying advanced protection policy settings like Restrict cut, copy, and paste with other apps to further prevent corporate data leakage.
 For more information on the available settings, see Android app protection policy settings in Microsoft Intune and iOS app protection policy settings.

 Important